 Sanctuary Housing complaints process

-There are three stages to our complaints process:
+There are two stages to our complaints process:

 We will try to resolve your complaint when you first contact us.
 We aim to do this within 10 working days or less.